PawelKopec15/ghosthaus/episodes/README2.txt

 			(instead of #data you can write ##data)

-As a general rule, every # in the "head" part can be put here in any order, they can be separated by line breaks for better readability or may just contain random garbage between them, as any line that doesn't match any # or is not directly below it will be ignored
+As a general rule, every # in the "head part" can be put here in any order, they can be separated by line breaks for better readability or may just contain random garbage between them, as any line that doesn't match any # or is not directly below it will be ignored
 (however, there cannot be any line breaks or anything between a # and it's values).
-An exception to this rule is #data, which must be the last # and is the beginning of the "body" part.
+An exception to this rule is #data, which must be the last # and is the beginning of the "body part".

 Also, all # are optional, except for #width, #height and #data.